IndigoUnited/js-dejavu/README.md

 This is useful if certain functions are meant to be used as callbacks or handlers.
 You don't need to bind the function manually, it will be bound for you automatically.

 ### Protected and private members ###

 Protected and private members should be prefixed with _ and __ respectively.
+If Object.defineProperty is available, it will be used to manage their access (only in the strict version).

 ### Calling the parent function ###